 For authorization of EEC by the EES, the EEC shall send the OAuth 2.0 [15] access token, if received from the ECS, to the EES.
 The token profile is specified in clause 6.2 of the present document.
 If the EES requires access token for authorization, then the EES shall authorize the EEC by using the token.
 Otherwise, the EES shall authorize the EEC by its local authorization policy.

 After successful authentication and authorization, the EES shall process the request and sends the service response back to the EEC.

+If the request received from the EEC includes a list of endpoint information of EESes of the partner ECSP, the EES shall verify and decrypt the list before using the list for application information sharing between ECSPs procedure specified in clause 8.18.2 of TS 23.558 [5] for edge node sharing.